 4. Switch to sustainable packaging

-Use the right sized packaging to save on waste and shipping-related emissions, and package multi-item orders together.
-Look into reusable, recyclable or compostable packaging materials, such as mushroom mycelium or seaweed-based materials or, if your product really needs plastic packaging, consider biodegradable plastics.
-Switching to sustainable packaging can save you money and attract those environmentally-conscious customers, too.
+Use the right-sized packaging to save on waste and shipping-related emissions, and package multi-item orders together.
+Look into reusable, recyclable or compostable sustainable packaging, such as mushroom mycelium or seaweed-based materials or, if your product really needs plastic packaging, consider biodegradable plastics.
+Switching to sustainable packaging can save you money and attract environmentally-conscious customers.
+One great example of this is Irish-based beverage company The Naked Collective, which practices sustainability by only using recyclable packaging17 so that the business can remain carbon-neutral.

 5. Offer eco-friendly transportation

-Choosing a logistics partner with a dedicated portfolio of green shipping services will help you reduce the environmental impact of your e-commerce deliveries.
-DHL Express’ GoGreen Plus, for example, is a solution to help businesses reduce the carbon emissions associated with their shipments through the use of Sustainable Aviation Fuel.
-This biofuel is produced from renewable sources such as vegetable oils, animal fats and agricultural crops.
-SAF is specifically designed to be used as a substitute for traditional jet fuel and can reduce greenhouse gas emissions by up to 80% compared to fossil fuels.
+To reduce the environmental impact of your deliveries, choose a logistics partner with sustainable delivery services.
+DHL Express’ GoGreen Plus, for example, is a solution to help businesses reduce the carbon emissions associated with their shipments using Sustainable Aviation Fuel (SAF).
+This biofuel is produced from renewable sources such as vegetable oils, animal fats and crops.
+SAF is designed to be used as a substitute for traditional jet fuel and can reduce greenhouse gas emissions by up to 80% in comparison18.

 6. Efficient inventory management